Green Field Development

 Use of Elastic Inversion Data to Predict Porous Dolomite Net Pay and Production Performance, for a Jurassic Carbonate Field in North Kuwait, SEG Workshop KL, Oct 2025

-By leveraging Bayesian facies technique- joint pdfs of kappa (compressibility) and mu (shear compliance) was used to estimate discrete dolomitic pay accompanied by probability of occurrence.
-Using a stratigraphic framework, we can identify areas of laterally continuous dolomitic pay.
-These sweet spots are then used to refine placement of development wells.
+By leveraging Bayesian facies technique, we can estimate discrete net pay accompanied by its probability of occurrence within a detailed stratigraphic framework.
+Subsequently we can denote areas of laterally continuity and high-grade sweet spots to focus the placement of future development wells.

 Use of Elastic Inversion Data to Predict Porous Dolomite Net Pay and Production Performance, for a Jurassic Carbonate Field in North Kuwait, SEG Workshop KL, Oct 2025